agile-data-engine/ade-file-notifier-reference/README.md

 ## Source systems and entities

 Source systems and entities are the data source configuration for the notifier.
-This configuration corresponds to the source entities and source systems that have been configured in ADE, and the settings control the notifying and file load process.
+This configuration should correspond to the source entities and source systems configured in ADE, and the settings control the notifying and file load processes.

 | Attribute | Mandatory | Description |
 | - | - | - |